Shah Rukh Khan: 1999–2003: Career fluctuations

 Khan's only release in 1999 was Baadshah, in which he starred opposite Twinkle Khanna.
-Although the film underperformed at the box office, it earned him a Filmfare Award nomination for Best Performance in a Comic Role, which he lost to Govinda for Haseena Maan Jaayegi.
+Although the film underperformed at the box office, it earned him a Filmfare Award nomination for Best Performance in a Comic Role.
 Khan became a producer in 1999 in a collaboration with the actress Juhi Chawla and the director Aziz Mirza for a production company called Dreamz Unlimited.
 The company's first production, Phir Bhi Dil Hai Hindustani (2000), starring Khan and Chawla, was a commercial failure.
 It was released one week after Kaho Naa...
 Pyaar Hai, starring Hrithik Roshan, then a newcomer, who critics believed overshadowed Khan.
 Swapna Mitter of Rediff.com spoke of Khan's predictable mannerisms, saying "Frankly, it's high time he innovated his act a little."
 Khan did a supporting role in Kamal Haasan's Hey Ram (2000), which was made simultaneously in Tamil and Hindi.
 He thereby made his Tamil debut by playing the role of an archaeologist named Amjad Khan.
 He performed free of charge as he wanted to work with Haasan.
 On Khan's performance, T. Krithika Reddy of The Hindu wrote, "Shah Rukh Khan, as usual comes up with an impeccable performance."

 In 2001, Dreamz Unlimited attempted a comeback with Khan portraying the title role in Santosh Sivan's historical epic Aśoka, a partly fictionalised account of the life of emperor Ashoka.
 The film was screened at the Venice Film Festival and the 2001 Toronto International Film Festival to a positive response, but it performed poorly at Indian box offices.
 As losses continued to mount for the production company, Khan was forced to close srkworld.com, a company that he had started along with Dreamz Unlimited.
 In December 2001, Khan suffered a spinal injury while performing an action sequence for a special appearance in Krishna Vamsi's Shakti: The Power.
 He was subsequently diagnosed with a prolapsed disc, and attempted multiple alternative therapies.
 None of these provided a permanent solution to the injury, which caused him severe pain while shooting several of his films.
 By the beginning of 2003, his condition had worsened to the point that he had to undergo anterior cervical discectomy and fusion surgery at Wellington Hospital, London.
 Khan resumed shooting in June 2003, but he reduced his workload and the number of film roles he accepted annually.